Updated: May 10, 2022

 - Use a rental gallery where you pay money to rent the space for a certain period.

-- Apply for an exhibition at one of the free photo galleries operated by the major camera and film makers.
+- Apply for an exhibition at one of the free photo galleries operated by the major camera makers.

 - Enter and win a major photo contest whose winners are given an exhibition.